 6. Blend the Components into a Cohesive Story

-Dialogue, in turn, shapes the progression of the storyline.
-In Where the Wild Things Are by Maurice Sendak, Max’s interactions with the Wild Things develop his journey, building tension and excitement while furthering the plot.
-As the story builds, the characters and their interactions create a sense of momentum that propels the story from one scene to the next.
+In Where the Wild Things Are by Maurice Sendak, Max’s interactions with the Wild Things develop his journey and furthers the plot.
+As the story builds, the interactions create a sense of momentum that moves the story from one scene to the next.

 7. Decide on a Book Title

-The title of your children’s book is one of the first things potential readers will encounter, so make it impactful.
-A great title is catchy, intriguing, and gives readers a sense of what the story is about.
+A great title gives readers a sense of what the story is about.

 Get feedback from friends, family, or even writing groups to see which title resonates most with people who represent your target audience.